atul-atul/atul-atul.github.io/docs/_posts/2020-08-03-out-of-the-tar-pit.md

 Of these Complexity is the only significant one.

-**Approaches to understanding a system**:  Testing and informal reasoning.
+#### Approaches to understanding a system
+Testing and informal reasoning.

 Testing: examining from outside.
 Inadequate... to show the presence of bugs but never to show their absence.